 Who picks the books?

-A selection committee made up of community members representing all participating counties, reviews many books based upon broad criteria that include:
+A selection committee made up of community members representing all participating counties reviews books based on broad criteria that include:

 - A major author with a body of work, or an author who has received lasting literary recognition

-- A book that is available in quantity, at a reasonable cost, in various media formats (paperback, large print, audio, or video)
+- A book that is available in large quantities at a reasonable cost and in various media formats (paperback, large print, audio, or video)

 One Book, Your Vote

 The public can vote online, or in participating libraries.
-The selected title is then announced in October, and reading begins in January.
-Readers may send book suggestions throughout the year to firstname.lastname@example.org.
+The selected title is announced in October and reading begins in January.
+Readers may send book suggestions throughout the year to [email protected].